-A. atement of Goals and Values Optional: Form valid if left blank) es, and especially what's most important to В. (If Preference in Case of Terminal Condition If you want to state what your preference is, in preference here, cross through the whole section itial one only.
-If you do not want to state a ) If n f my doctors certify that my death from a tersustaining procedures are used: minal condition is imminent, even if life- 1 l.
-Keep me comfortable and allow natural d interventions used to try to extend my life.
-I by tube or other medical means. >>0R<< © 2.
-Keep me comfortable and allow natural deal interventions used to try to extend my life.
-I by mouth, however, I want to receive nutriti means.
-I am unable to take enough nourishment © >>0R<< 3.
-Try to extend my life for as long as possible, reasonable medical judgment would preven enough nourishment by mouth, I want to re- medical means. t or delay my death.
-If I am unable to take ©
+A. Statement of Goals and Values

+(Optional: Form valid if left blank)

+I want to say something about my goals and values, and especially what's most important to me during the last part of my life:

+B. Preference in Case of Terminal Condition

+(If you want to state what your preference is, initial one only.
+If you do not want to state a preference here, cross through the whole section.)

+If my doctors certify that my death from a terminal condition is imminent, even if lifesustaining procedures are used:

+1. Keep me comfortable and allow natural death to occur.
+I do not want any medical interventions used to try to extend my life.
+I do not want to receive nutrition and fluids by tube or other medical means.

+2. Keep me comfortable and allow natural death to occur.
+I do not want medical interventions used to try to extend my life.
+If I am unable to take enough nourishment by mouth, however, I want to receive nutrition and fluids by tube or other medical means.

+3. Try to extend my life for as long as possible, using all available interventions that in reasonable medical judgment would prevent or delay my death.
+If I am unable to take enough nourishment by mouth, I want to receive nutrition and fluids by tube or other medical means.